-From 10 to 14 August 2009, a verification team from DG ENER (former DG TREN) visited different uranium mining and milling sites around Sofia (central), as well as in south-western Bulgaria.
+From 11 to 15 July 2011, a verification team from DG ENER visited different (uranium) mining sites in central and in south-eastern Bulgaria.
 The aim of the verification was to check the operation and efficiency of the facilities and associated analytical laboratories for continuous monitoring of the level of radioactivity in air, water and soil in the vicinity of these sites on the territory of Bulgaria.
 The verification scope also covered on-site facilities monitoring liquid and aerial discharges of radioactivity into the environment.
+To some extent, the national system for the monitoring of environmental radioactivity in the area visited was covered as well.

 During the verification activities addressing the monitoring of radioactive discharges from different mining and milling sites and the corresponding environmental radioactivity monitoring, the EC team was accompanied by representatives of the Ministry of Economy and Energy.
-The team also visited the dosimetry laboratory (DIAL Ltd.) at Buhovo.

 The visit included meetings with representatives of various national authorities having competence in the field of radiation protection.
-An opening meeting and a closing meeting were held, with all parties involved during the visit, in the premises of the Ministry of Economy and Energy at Sofia.
+An opening meeting and a closing meeting were held, with all parties involved during the visit, in the premises of the Ministry of Economy, Energy and Tourism at Sofia.